History of CIP

 Through the 1990s CIP continued to evolve and better define its role in context with that of the Affiliates.
 Together, CIP and the Affiliates built the foundations of a federated partnership.
 Since the year 2000, CIP has vastly formalized agreements with the Affiliates, further defining how this federation should work.
 CIP continued to expand its outreach through national and international initiatives.

-Reciprocity with the American Planning Association (APA), the Royal Town Planning Institute (RTPI) in Britain, and most recently the Planning Institute of Australia (PIA), has enabled planners to carry their planning experience to other countries.
+Reciprocity with the American Planning Association, the Royal Town Planning Institute in the United Kingdom, and the Planning Institute of Australia, has enabled planners to carry their planning experience to other countries.
 And relations with these institutes and others led to the formation, in 2006, of the Global Planners Network.

-Today, CIP has about 7,000 members across Canada and some from many different regions of the world.
-The Institute recognizes 28 university planning programs — 9 undergraduate, 19 graduate programs.
+Today, CIP has over 7, 500 members across Canada and some from many different regions of the world.
+The Institute recognizes 28 university planning programs — 9 undergraduate and 19 graduate programs.
 CIP is now engaged in professional activities throughout Canada and internationally, with a growing strategic focus on topics that will advance planning practice or that impact the profession.